 It can even work as a preventative for limescale, ensuring that it either doesn’t come back or at least takes its time to do so.
 This means less maintenance and more relaxation.

-It cleans soap scum as well as general bathroom grime, and the enduring shine left behind afterwards means that your shower will be left looking brand new.
+It cleans soap scum as well as general bathroom grime, and the enduring shine left behind afterwards means that your shower head will be left looking brand new.
 It’s a great choice for any household, and the perfect excuse to stock up.

-Hopefully, this guide has helped you learn more about the ways in which descaling your shower can benefit you, but also some of the methods you can use to really get things clean.
+Hopefully, this guide has helped you learn more about the ways in which descaling your shower head can benefit you, but also some of the methods you can use to really get things clean.
 After all, you deserve to be washing somewhere that is pristine as opposed to dirty.

 Plus, the product selection we have gathered is a great way to get rid of massive limescale build-ups that natural methods simply can’t fix.

-What did you think of our descaling guide?
+What did you think of our descaling shower heads guide?
 Are you currently having the shower of your life, or did our tips fall short?
 We love hearing from you, so feel free to leave us a message in the comments below.